Fediccino/E-Commerce--Heirloom-/README.md

 ## Introduction:
 The goal of this project is to showcase our learning journey in database management, SQL, data analysis, and dashboard building while delivering a tailored solution for a new clothing brand redefining 90s aesthetics, called *Heirloom*.
 The company, founded in 2024, needs a database to manage customer orders, manufacturing details, shipping statuses, and more, while gaining actionable insights to elevate customer satisfaction through personalization.
 We've collaborated with their CEO and decision-makers to identify key entities—customers, products, orders, payments, shipping, manufacturers, employees, and offices—that will shape the foundation of a robust relational database.

+Want to fast-forward to the results page?
+I can't blame you, this is a lot.
+[Analysis folder](/Analysis/)

 ### Background:
 As we dive further into a digital age that intertwines itself with out logistical norms, the e-commerce landscape has never been as competitive as before.
 Data has become the vital resource.